aviquid/boondoggle/README.md

 # boondoggle
 A chrome extension to block all websites degrading your productivity!

-## Developer mode
+### Developer mode

-### 1.To use this extension, you'll need to install it manually.
+#### 1.To use this extension, you'll need to install it manually.
 First clone or fork this repo.
-### 2.Then go inside the boondoggle directory;
+#### 2.Then go inside the boondoggle directory;
-### 3.npm install
+#### 3.npm install
-### 4.npm run build ; This creates the /build folder inside /src.
+#### 4.npm run build ; This creates the /build folder inside /src.
-### 5.Then, on your Chrome Extensions page, make sure "Developer mode" is checked.
+#### 5.Then, on your Chrome Extensions page, make sure "Developer mode" is checked.
 You can then click the "Load unpacked extension..." button and browse to the `src` directory of this repo.

 ![](http://cl.ly/image/0J0p1H2u0F0E/content)

+##### ToDo's - Get user input to store websites to be blocked, instead of having the list of matches in manifest file.